 4. Mix the ingredients and divide the mixture to 8 parts.
 Make them to smooth balls.
 Also check if there is enough salt and spice.
 You can add a bit more if needed.

 5. Heat oil in a kadai or fry pan.
 Check if the oil is hot enough by dropping a small portion of the mixture in hot oil.
 The ball has to rise.
-If the oil is not hot enough, the balls will sink in the oil and stick up to the kadai.
+If the oil is not hot enough, the balls will sink in the oil, may disperse and stick up to the kadai.

 6. Once the oil is hot, regulate the flame to medium heat.
-Drop the balls and fry till golden and crisp.
+Slide in 1 ball to check the temperature and binding.
+If all goes well then slide the rest of the kofta balls and fry till golden and crisp.

 7. Drain them on a kitchen tissue.